-- Simulation learning can be customised to suit beginners, intermediates and experts to hone their skills.
+- Simulation learning can be customized to suit beginners, intermediates, and experts to hone their skills.

 - Feedback can be given to learners immediately and allow them to understand exactly what went wrong and how they can improve.

-- Learners don’t have to wait for a real situation to come up in order to learn.
+- Learners don’t have to wait for a real situation to come up to learn.

-Reliability, training efficiency, cost effectiveness and outstanding service are the key factors for an air operator when selecting a flight training service provider.
-Pilot training is an investment that should bring returns through improved safety performance and efficiency, while distracting from day-to-day business as little as possible.
-A well-organised and compact training centre allows pilots and their instructors to fully focus on training.
+Reliability, training efficiency, cost-effectiveness and outstanding service are the key factors for an air operator when selecting a flight training service provider.
+Pilot training is an investment that should bring returns through improved safety performance and efficiency while distracting from day-to-day business as little as possible.
+A well-organized and compact training centre allows pilots and their instructors to focus on training fully.

 The writer is Coptersafety’s Quality and Safety Manager, with close to 20 years of experience in the aviation industry